-Asynchronous event-driven server design has been explored for high performance servers [30, 1102 46], with Nginx [42] and Node.js [33] as a few emerging asynchronous web servers.
-Some previous 1103 work [10, 57] even advocates a hybrid design of combining both threads and events for high-1104 performance servers.
-Nevertheless, many mainstream Internet servers such as Apache and Tomcat 1105 still adopt the classic thread-based architecture because of its simple and natural programming 1106 style.
-Regardless of which design that an internet server (either thread-based, asynchronous event-1107 driven, or the hybrid design server) adopts, soft resource allocation controls the request processing 1108 concurrency and has a significant impact on server/system performance.
-While previous research 1109 typically focuses on the performance impact of single soft resource allocation (e.g., threads) on a 1110 single web server [10, 26, 46, 54], this paper focuses on highly distributed n-tier applications with 1111 inter-dependent servers.
-1112
+Asynchronous event-driven server design has been explored for high performance servers [30, 46], with Nginx [42] and Node.js [33] as a few emerging asynchronous web servers.
+Some previous work [10, 57] even advocates a hybrid design of combining both threads and events for high-performance servers.
+Nevertheless, many mainstream Internet servers such as Apache and Tomcat still adopt the classic thread-based architecture because of its simple and natural programming style.
+Regardless of which design that an Internet server (either thread-based, asynchronous event-driven, or the hybrid design server) adopts, soft resource allocation controls the request processing concurrency and has a significant impact on server/system performance.
+While previous research typically focuses on the performance impact of single soft resource allocation (e.g., threads) on a single web server [10, 26, 46, 54], this article focuses on highly distributed n-tier applications with inter-dependent servers.

-Analytical models have been proposed for system performance prediction and the optimal 1113 resource allocation [1, 3, 8, 12, 15, 18, 21, 40, 52].
-For example, Franks et al. [21] propose a layered 1114 queuing network model which characterizes the dependencies of software and hardware resources 1115 across nodes in a distributed system.
-Urganonkar et al. [52] propose a queue based model to capture 1116 the performance characteristics of each tier and application idiosyncrasies.
-Bhimani et al. [12] 1117 propose a performance approximation approach to model the computing performance of iterative 1118 and multi-stage applications using Stochastic Markov Model and Machine Learning Model.
-These 1119 analytical models generally extend the classic queuing network model and are meant to capture 1120 some key features that affect the target system performance such as the dynamic changes of 1121 workload characteristics, concurrency bound, or server replicas.
-These models, although have been 1122 shown to work very well in some specific scenarios, may not apply to realistic n-tier applications 1123 because of certain strict assumptions.
-For example, these models do not consider the practical 1124 factors such as non-linear multithreading overhead or JVM GC activities, which are very related to 1125 soft resource allocation and can significantly degrade server efficiency as shown in this paper.
-1126
+Analytical models have been proposed for system performance prediction and the optimal resource allocation [1, 3, 8, 12, 15, 18, 21, 40, 52].
+For example, Franks et al. [21] propose a layered queuing network model that characterizes the dependencies of software and hardware resources across nodes in a distributed system.
+Urganonkar et al. [52] propose a queue-based model to capture the performance characteristics of each tier and application idiosyncrasies.
+Bhimani et al. [12] propose a performance approximation approach to model the computing performance of iterative and multi-stage applications using the Stochastic Markov Model and Machine Learning Model.
+These analytical models generally extend the classic queuing network model and are meant to capture some key features that affect the target system performance such as the dynamic changes of workload characteristics, concurrency bound, or server replicas.
+These models, although they have been shown to work very well in some specific scenarios, may not apply to realistic n-tier applications because of certain strict assumptions.
+For example, these models do not consider the practical factors such as non-linear multithreading overhead or JVM GC activities, which are very related to soft resource allocation and can significantly degrade server efficiency as shown in this article.